TOOTH RESTORATION IN JERSEY

 We also offer a full intravenous sedation service, and if this is the only way this treatment could be acceptable to you.
 You will be advised of any associated costs and precautions if this is the case.

-You will need to maintain a high standard of hygiene around the implants and, if necessary and recommended, see our hygienist every three months.
+You will need to maintain a high standard of hygiene around the dental implants and, if necessary and recommended, see our hygienist every three months.
 (All treatment plans exclude costs for hygiene and annual review appointments).

 Medication - Bisphosphonates